 See, e.g., Moynihan, Daniel P., “The Negro family: The Case for National Action.”
 Washington, DC: Office of Policy Planning and Research, U.S. Department of Labor (March 1965)(“It was by destroying the Negro family under slavery that white America broke the will of the Negro people.”)

-Hence, because of American Slavery and its negative effects, re-establishing and bolstering Black male headship over the Black family unit is a major spiritual mission and objective of The Black Puritans, USA.
+Hence, because of American Slavery and its negative effects, re-establishing and bolstering Black male headship over the Black family unit is a major spiritual mission and objective of The Black Puritans, USA ("Religious Society of African American Friends").